Fiat Cronos: Overview

 Unveiled in February 2018, the Cronos was developed as a three-box sedan version of the Argo subcompact hatchback.
 It takes part of the front platform, the interior, and the front doors from the Argo; altogether, about 30 percent of the components are derived from the Argo.
 The remaining 70 percent are specific to the Cronos, like the bonnet, front crosspieces, front and rear subframe, bumper, rear axle and skeleton of the body.
 During the design phase, the car was developed under the codename Type X6S.

-The Cronos was officially announced by the CEO of Fiat Chrysler Automobiles, Sergio Marchionne, in April 2016.
+In April 2016, the Cronos was officially announced by the CEO of Fiat Chrysler Automobiles, Sergio Marchionne.
 During the announcement event, he illustrated an investment plan of $500 million for an FCA plant in Córdoba, Argentina.
 He anticipated total annual production of 100,000 units at full capacity.
 In 2018, the plant was the subject of an episode of Megafábricas from Nat Geo.

 The car, which entered production in February 2018, went on sale in Brazil and Argentina that month.
 Within the Fiat range, in the Latin American market, it replaces three models: the Siena Fire, the Grand Siena and the Linea.
 Based on the new MP-S (Modular Platform Sedan) platform, it uses McPherson suspension in the front with a stabilizer bar.
 In the rear, a torsion beam system is adopted.

 The car has been developed by the R&D FCA Brazil center for the South American market only and is not marketed in Europe.
 The Cronos offers a luggage compartment with a capacity of 525 liters.
-The interior is shared with the Argo and uses the UConnect Touch 7" multimedia system.
+The interior is shared with the Argo, and uses the UConnect Touch 7" multimedia system.

-The engine range consists of the new biofuel (petrol/ ethanol) 1.3-litre 16V GSE Firefly inline-four engine capable of delivering 109 horsepower in ethanol power supply and the 1.8-litre 16V E.torQ inline four engine 139 horsepower.
+The engine range consists of the new biofuel (petrol/ ethanol) 1.3-litre 16V GSE Firefly inline-four engine capable of delivering 99 horsepower in ethanol power supply and the 1.8-litre 16V E.torQ inline four engine 130 horsepower.
 The 1.3-litre engine is combined with a five-speed manual gearbox or a GSR automated manual (evolution of the Dualogic) always five speed, while the 1.8-litre is combined with a five speed manual or six speed automatic Aisin AW60T.

-In June 2022, Fiat announced the discontinuation of the 1.8 16v engine, which was already discontinued in Brazil since the early 2022 when the PROCONVE L7 emissions standard became mandatory.
+In June 2022 (concurrent with the facelift), Fiat announced the discontinuation of the 1.8 16v engine, which was already discontinued in Brazil since early 2022 when the PROCONVE L7 emissions standard became mandatory.

-In 2022, it is the normal Argentine car with the highest level of localization: 48% of its parts are made in the country.
+In 2022, it was the most localized passenger car in Argentina, with 48% of its parts being made in the country.
 As of 2022, 57% of its production is exported and over 250,000 units have been made (over 80,000 expected for 2022).

+As of June 2024, 400,000 units have been made.